MasterIV/children-of-orion/data/space/combat.md

 When a ships structure points go to or below 0 it becomes inoperable.
-It will not directly explode (that only happens with a critical reactor malfunction) but might suffer hull breaks and its energy grid will completely collapse what results in outage of all systems.
+It will not directly explode (that only happens with a critical reactor malfunction) but might suffer hull breaches and its energy grid will completely collapse what results in outage of all systems (including life support).

-### Botch table

-Since it depends on the rope of a character botching it is kind of hard to prepare a table for this.
+**Botches:** Since it depends on the role of a character botching it is kind of hard to prepare a table for this.
 So for now the GM needs to decide in the case of a botch.